sourceoptics/source_optics/ROADMAP.md

 - License headers
 - Preserve date selection on all navigation
+- Verify scanning transactions are seperate between scan and statistics, so repos show up faster
 - Come up with a wider date window by default, so the graphs aren't usually blank
 - Add a 'commit log' for every project that shows authors/commits, is filterable, and ignores branch names
 - Make CLI options flags for scanner consistent for use with cron and systemd